 Annalise Sorrentino, M.D.

 Dr. Sorrentino is a Professor and the UAB Assistant Dean of Students.
 She is also the author-editor-publisher of the Division's newsletter, The Polhill Report.

-Dr. White is an Associate Professor and Co-Director of the Pediatric Simulation Center at COA, She also serves as the Director of the Office of Interprofessional Simulation, Assistant Dean for Clinical Simulation in the School of Medicine and Vice President of Clinical Simulation in the Health System .
-She is an ICM Clinical Scholar and is the Director of Medical Student Simulation, UAB School of Medicine.
+Dr. White is an Associate Professor.
+She serves as the Director of the Office of Interprofessional Simulation, Assistant Dean for Clinical Simulation in the School of Medicine and Vice President of Clinical Simulation in the Health System.
+She is adjunct faculty in the Pediatric Simulation Center at Children's of Alabama.

 Dr. Carden Johnston is a Professor Emeritus and although he officially retired after 25 years at Children's of Alabama, he remains active in education and child advocacy.
 He is a past President of the American Academy of Pediatrics.